American Dream Players

-Janey comes from a New England family of more serious published writers - two sisters, a brother and father, who nonetheless seem to appreciate her zanier approach to the written word.
-After years working and touring in live theater and puppetry, Janey finds that writing radio pieces for this particular group is what gets her out of bed in the morning - especially comedy!
+Janey Hirsh comes from a New England family of more serious published writers - two sisters, a brother and father, who nonetheless seem to appreciate her zanier approach to the written word.
+After years working and touring in live theater and puppetry, Janey finds that writing comedy for this particular group is what gets her out of bed in the morning.

 Watch out for the Quiet Ones!

-Cheryl enjoys showing off her creative side when she can.
+Cheryl Leighton enjoys showing off her creative side when she can.
 As a youngster she often entertained her friends and family with foreign accents and famous impressions, a real ham at heart! … with plans for a creative life ahead.
 She looks forward to doing more creative projects when she retires from her Nursing career.

 Steve Hastings continued to perfect his skills in the eighties as actor, musician, tap dancer and set designer, while also writing songs and touring with the band Air Whale.
 When the group disbanded, Steve continued as an actor, taking on many roles in film, radio and live theater productions.